27 Traditional Purim Food Ideas for 2026

 8. Boulukunio

-Sesame seeds are toasted and then cooked with honey, cinnamon and almonds to create a syrupy paste.
-This paste is shaped into bite-sized diamonds before cooling into a crunchy and satisfying snack, and it is often added to Purim food baskets for gifting.
+To make this Purim treat, sesame seeds are toasted and then cooked with honey, cinnamon and almonds to create a syrupy paste.
+This paste is shaped into bite-sized diamonds before cooling into a crunchy and satisfying snack that is often added to Purim food baskets for gifting.

 9. Brisket

 The trick is to cook this cut of meat as low and slow as possible, after which it transforms into something delicious and meltingly soft.
-There are several ways to flavor brisket, such as adding sauces, root vegetables, spices, vinegar and even brewed coffee or cola.
+There are several ways to flavor this Purim food, such as adding sauces, root vegetables, spices, vinegar and even brewed coffee or cola.

 via Canva